blueshed/chat/readme.md

 % sphinx quickstart
 ```
 and answer all the questions (NB. defaults are good).
 First we have to
-add our extension to `docsrc/conf.py`:
+add our extensions to `docsrc/conf.py`:
 ```
 extensions = [
     'sphinx.ext.autodoc',